mworks/mworks/doc/guide/running.rst

 To close the experiment, use MWClient.
 Click the folder icon.
 In the panel that opens, click *Close Experiment*.
 The stimulus display should disappear, and the text next to the folder icon should once again read "No Experiment Loaded".
 If an event file was open, it will now be closed.

 The experiment is now closed (i.e. unloaded).
-At this point, you can load another experiment, or, if your session is complete, you can quit the MWClient and MWServer applications.
+At this point, you can load another experiment, or, if your session is complete, you can quit the client and server applications.